Swpn0neel/Todo-beeceptor/README.md

 # Todo-beeceptor
-ToDo App using MockAPI of beeceptor.com
+A simple ToDo App using MockAPI of beeceptor.com

 https://beeceptor.com